stetson06/tester-repository1/2022-01-23-causal-impact.md

 <br>
 #### Context

-One of the most common tasks we undertake in Data Science & Data Analysis is *understanding and quantifying a change in a key business metric after some event has taken place*.
+One of the most common tasks we undertake in Data Science and Data Analysis is *understanding and quantifying a change in a key business metric after some event has taken place*.

-Depending on the industry - this could be the uplift in sales after a promotion or a product release, the additional clicks, conversions, or signups generated by an online ad campaign, the change in share price after a market event, or even the change in the value of the US dollar after the president opens his mouth.
+Depending on the industry, this could be the rise in sales after a promotion or a product release, the additional clicks, conversions, or signups generated by an online ad campaign, the change in share price after a market event, or even the change in the value of the US dollar after the U.S. President speaks.

 Whatever the scenario, the task is *essentially* the same - we want to understand how big this change was.

-But to understand this *robustly & reliably* we really need to understand what *would have happened* had the event not taken place.
+But to understand this *robustly and reliably*, we really need to understand what *would have happened* had the event not taken place!

-In most cases the trends *preceding the event in question* isn’t tame, it is filled with lumps and bumps and ups and downs.
+In most cases, the trends *preceding the event in question* aren’t tame, they are filled with lumps and bumps and ups and downs.
 When some key event does take place, understanding what *would have happened had the event not taken place* so we can estimate the true impact can be difficult!

-In many cases, the event that we’re analysing is part of a randomised & controlled experiment, and this means understanding the difference between the group that was affected by the event can be compared to a control group, that was purposely held back from the effect of the event.
+In many cases, the event that we’re analyzing is part of a randomized and controlled experiment, and this means understanding the difference between the group that was affected by the event as compared to a control group that was purposely held back from the effect of the event.

-But there are a lot of cases where we just can’t run a randomised experiment, either because it’s expensive, or potentially it’s just impossible.
+But there are a lot of cases where we just can’t run a randomized experiment, either because it’s expensive or just impossible.
 As an example, in the case of measuring the change in a share price after an event, we don’t really have a direct control group to lean on for comparison purposes.

 An approach that works really well in both scenarios, is Causal Impact Analysis.

 <br>
 #### How It Works

 Causal Impact is a time-series technique, originally developed by Google.
 It estimates what *would have happened* (known as a "counterfactual") by applying a model to *comparable data* in a pre-period and projecting this model onto that data in a post-period.
-The difference between the actual data and the counterfactual in the post-period, is the estimated impact of the event.
+The difference between the actual data and the counterfactual in the post-period is the estimated impact of the event.

-The *comparable data* that we pass in can be a control group, another set of related data, or even multiple sets of related data - but for this approach to work robustly & reliably, this additional data must must adhere to several rules:
+The *comparable data* that we pass in can be a control group, another set of related data, or even multiple sets of related data - but for this approach to work robustly and reliably, this additional data must must adhere to several rules:

 It must not be affected by the event that we’re measuring, but it must be predictive of our output, or have some relationship with our initial time-series data.

-So, in the case of randomised experiment, we could use the control group as our additional set of data.
+So, in the case of a randomized experiment, we could use the control group as our additional set of data.

-In the case where we don't have a control group, we need to find other sets of data that meet the aforementoined rules.
+In the case where we don't have a control group, we need to find other sets of data that meet the aforementioned rules.
 These must not be affected by the event, but they should have some relationship or correlation with the time-series data we’re measuring.
 If we were measuring stock prices, perhaps we could use other stocks that are in a similar industry to us.
 If we were measuring the sales of a certain section of the grocery store, say health and beauty products, perhaps our second time-series could be the sales of another non-food category in the store.

 Either way, this additional data provides the algorithm insights into the trends of the data over time.

-The algorithm uses these insights to models the relationship between the two (or more) time-series in the pre-period.
-In other words, it finds a set of rules that best predict the time-series of interest, based on the movements and fluctuations of the other time-series that we provided it.
+The algorithm uses these insights to model the relationship between the two (or more) time-series in the pre-period - in other words, it finds a set of rules that best predicts the time-series of interest, based on the movements and fluctuations of the other time-series that we provided it.

 Once the algorithm has modelled this relationship, it then looks to apply the learnings from this model in the post-period, the result of which is an estimation for the counterfactual, or what the model *believes would have happened* to our time series if our event never took place!